RadiantLabs/modeling-api-docs/docs/source/api.rst

 ``fuel``                                     string                               see [#]_        no
-``location``                                 string                               see [#]_        no        see [#]_ ``tankVolume``                               float    gal                                         no ``dhwLoadPercentage``                        float    fraction                    0-1             yes                             sum of dhwLoadPercentage must equal 1
+``location``                                 string                               see [#]_        no        see [#]_ ``tankVolume``                               float    gal                                         no ``dhwLoadFraction``                          float    fraction                    0-1             yes                             sum of dhwLoadFraction must equal 1
 ``heatCapacityBtuPerHour``                   float    Btu/hr                      >0              no                              autosized by modeling engine if undefined
 ``energyFactor`` or ``uniformEnergyFactor``  float    fraction                    <1              no        BSA ``hotWaterTemperature``                      float    F                           >0              no        125